-157. In representations to Plaintiff and/or to her healthcare providers, including Plaintiff's prescribing physician from Piedmont Fayette Hospital, the Defendants American Regent, Luitpold, and Daiichi Sankyo fraudulently stated on the Injectafer product labeling in existence at the time Plaintiff was prescribed Injectafer in August 2016, specifically the Injectafer (ferric carboxymaltose) labeling revised July 2013:
+157. In representations to Plaintiff and/or to her healthcare providers, including Plaintiff's prescribing physician, Dr. Natraj Reddy Ammakkanavar, the Defendants American Regent, Luitpold, and Daiichi Sankyo fraudulently stated on the Injectafer product labeling in existence at the time Plaintiff was prescribed Injectafer in September 2018, specifically the Injectafer (ferric carboxymaltose) labeling revised July 2013 and April 2018:

-- (a) Decreases in serum phosphorous are simply "transient" (Section 6.1); - (b) Decreases in serum phosphorous are "asymptomatic" (Patient Informatio); - (c) Misrepresenting the total number of incidences of low blood phosphorous findings in the multiple clinical studies completed by Defendants (Section 6.1); - (d) That Injectafer was safe and efficacious for adult Patients regardless of preexisting conditions related to blood phosphorous disease or deficiency, or FGF23 disease or deficiency.
+- (a) Decreases in serum phosphorous are simply "transient" (Section 6.1 1 in July 2013 and April 2018 labeling); - (b) Decreases in serum phosphorous are "asymptomatic" (July 2013 Patient Information labeling); - (c) Misrepresenting the total number of incidences of low blood phosphorous findings in the multiple clinical studies completed by Defendants (Section 6.1 in July 2013 and April 2018 labeling); - (d) That Injectafer was safe and efficacious for adult Patients regardless of preexisting conditions related to blood phosphorous disease or deficiency, or FGF23 disease or deficiency.

-158. In representations to Plaintiff and/or to her healthcare providers, including Plaintiff's prescribing physician from Piedmont Fayette Hospital, the Defendants American Regent, Luitpold, and Daiichi Sankyo fraudulently concealed and intentionally omitted the following material information from the Injectafer product labeling in existence at the time Plaintiff was prescribed Injectafer in August 2016, specifically the Injectafer (ferric carboxymaltose) labeling revised July 2013 and April 2018:
+158. In representations to Plaintiff and/or to her healthcare providers, including Plaintiff's prescribing physician, Dr. Natraj Reddy Ammakkanavar, the Defendants American Regent, Luitpold, and Daiichi Sankyo fraudulently concealed and intentionally omitted the following material information from the Injectafer product labeling in existence at the time Plaintiff was prescribed Injectafer in September 2018, specifically the Injectafer (ferric carboxymaltose) labeling revised July 2013 and April 2018:

-(a) That Injectafer causes Severe Hypophosphatemia and potentially long-term and permanent injuries that result from low blood phosphorous including but not limited to osteomalacia, rhabdomyolysis, respiratory failure, cardiac arrest, cardiac arrhythmia;

-- (b) That Injectafer was known to increase the hormone FGF23 which in turn is associated with the decreased of blood phosphorus levels; - (c) That Injectafer was considerably less safe than the other iron supplement and iron injection products on the market given its unique propensity to cause Severe Hypophosphatemia; - (e) That Injectafer was not adequately tested following the Defendants' knowledge that the drug was causing Severe Hypophosphatemia at increased and alarming levels; - (f) That Defendants deliberately failed to follow up on the adverse results from clinical studies and formal and informal reports from physicians and other healthcare providers and either ignored, concealed and/or misrepresented those findings; - (g) That there is a clinically important difference between mild or moderate hypophosphatemia and Severe Hypophosphatemia, the latter of which is a serious harm caused by Injectafer use; and, - (h) That Injectafer was negligently designed as set forth in the Negligent Defective Design Count.
+- (a) That Injectafer causes Severe Hypophosphatemia and potentially long-term and permanent injuries that result from low blood phosphorous including but not limited to osteomalacia, rhabdomyolysis, respiratory failure, cardiac arrest, cardiac arrhythmia; - (b) That Injectafer was known to increase the hormone FGF23 which in turn is associated with the decreased of blood phosphorus levels; - (c) That Injectafer was considerably less safe than the other iron supplement and iron injection products on the market given its unique propensity to cause Severe Hypophosphatemia; - (e) That Injectafer was not adequately tested following the Defendants' knowledge that the drug was causing Severe Hypophosphatemia at increased and alarming levels; - (f) That Defendants deliberately failed to follow up on the adverse results from clinical studies and formal and informal reports from physicians and other healthcare providers and either ignored, concealed and/or misrepresented those findings; - (g) That there is a clinically important difference between mild or moderate hypophosphatemia and Severe Hypophosphatemia, the latter of which is a serious harm caused by Injectafer use; and, - (h) That Injectafer was negligently designed as set forth in the Negligent Defective Design Count.